stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script prints Hello World and a new line
+This script  0-hello_world prints Hello World and a new line The script 1-confused_smiley prints a smiley.
-The task displays content of the file
+The script 2-hellofile displays content of the file